-For 3D dense captioning, the most commonly used evaluation metric is $m@kIoU$ \cite{chen2021scan2cap}, which enables a holistic assessment of both the quality of the generated descriptions and the detected bounding boxes. $m@kIoU$ is defined as $m@kIoU={\frac{1}{N}}\sum_{i=0}^{N}{m_iu_i}$, where $u_i\in\{0,1\}$ is set to 1 if the IoU score for the $i^{th}$ box is greater than $k$, otherwise 0.
+\textbf{Evaluation Metrics on 3D Dense Captioning.} For 3D dense captioning, the most commonly used evaluation metric is $m@k$IoU \cite{chen2021scan2cap}, which enables a holistic assessment of both the quality of the generated descriptions and the detected bounding boxes. $m@k$IoU is defined as $m@k$IoU$={\frac{1}{N}}\sum_{i=0}^{N}{m_iu_i}$, where $u_i\in\{0,1\}$ is set to 1 if the IoU score for the $i^{th}$ box is greater than $k$, otherwise 0.
 In the metric, $m$ represents the captioning metrics CiDEr \cite{vedantam2015cider}, BLEU-4 \cite{papineni2002bleu}, METEOR \cite{banerjee2005meteor}, and ROUGE \cite{lin2004rouge}, abbreviated as C, B-4, M, R, respectively. $N$ is the number of ground truth or detected object bounding boxes.